Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 Pros

-• Unlimited Brand Kits: best multi-brand governance capability in the mid-market.
+Unlimited Brand Kits: best multi-brand governance capability in the mid-size.

-• 14 in-region Azure datacenters: covers mid-market EMEA data residency requirements.
+14 in-region Azure datacenters: covers mid-size EMEA data residency requirements.

 Cons